-1. Describe the value of the educational experience for your student(s) participating in this true team, combine their expertise to provide a complete work, review the FAA regulations, work on the development of an advanced model and yet present the outcome in a very simple way that can be used by design engineers, understand that a good engineering work requires, modeling, cost-benefit ratio, and safety dimension.
+1. Describe the value of the educational experience for your student(s) participating in this Competition submission.

+- This project helps Jongeun and Hao tremendously.
+It allows them to work together as a true team, combine their expertise to provide a complete work, review the FAA regulations, work on the development of an advanced model and yet present the outcome in a very simple way that can be used by design engineers, understand that a good engineering work requires, modeling, cost-benefit ratio, and safety dimension.
 In addition, combining their efforts allow them to look at the problem from different point of view and shows the importance of shear in HMA in developing reflective cracking.
 On other important thing is expanding their knowledge in airfield pavements as booth do their research on highway pavements.